 - A summary of the policy statement together with photos and contact details of the Designated Persons for Safeguarding will be displayed permanently on the noticeboard in the foyer, Willow Hall, and Youth Lounge.
-A full copy of the Safeguarding document will be permanently held in the church office and is available on our church website. - Each worker with children, young people, and adults at risk, whether paid or voluntary, will be given a full copy of the policy and procedures and will be asked to sign to confirm that they will follow them. - A full copy of the policy and procedures will be made available on request to any member of the church, the parents or carers of any child, young person, or adult at risk from the church or any other person associated with the church. - The policy and procedures will be monitored and reviewed annually, and any necessary revisions adopted into the policy and implemented through our procedures. - The church meeting will be reminded annually of the Safeguarding Policy, it's importance and where it can be found.
+A full copy of the Safeguarding document will be permanently held in the church office and is available on our church website. - Each worker with children, young people, and adults at risk, whether paid or voluntary, will be given a full copy of the policy and procedures and they will be kept updated of any changes to the policy. - A full copy of the policy and procedures will be made available on request to any member of the church, the parents or carers of any child, young person, or adult at risk from the church or any other person associated with the church. - The policy and procedures will be monitored and reviewed annually, and any necessary revisions adopted into the policy and implemented through our procedures. - The church meeting will be reminded annually of the Safeguarding Policy, it's importance and where it can be found.